marialuisacp/react-native-ui-animations/README.md

 ![Image of presentation project](./docs/github_cover.jpg)

+You can see complete layout on Behance: [click here](https://www.behance.net/gallery/116834655/Notes-App)

 This project was been done to pratice animations in UI components in React Native.
 For this purpose, I have designed a UI screens and components to a notes app sample and the implementation code is here.

 Technogies used: